 The Details of Convergence Architecture

 A CI architecture joins storage with the physical server for centralized management.
 It merges the storage, compute, networking components into one unified product to speed up deployment and simplify resource management.
 Note that it is not uncommon for an enterprise to employ a CI that only combines the storage and compute products.
 CI contains the traditional components of a data center, however, it’s pre-configured by the manufacturers and managed by software.
-CI often includes a hypervisor, which allows enterprises to “create a bridge into the cloud.”
+Its convergence architecture often includes a hypervisor, which allows enterprises to “create a bridge into the cloud.”

 The Components of Hyperconverged Architecture